astronomer/docs/learn/airflow-object-storage-tutorial.md

 :::

-## Why use Airflow Object Storage?
+## Why use Airflow object storage?

 Object stores are ubiquitous in modern data pipelines.
 They are used to store raw data, model-artifacts, image, video, text and audio files, and more.
-Because each object storage system has different file naming and path conventions, it can be challenging to work with data across many different objet stores.
+Because each object storage system has different file naming and path conventions, it can be challenging to work with data across many different object stores.

-Airflow's object storage features allow you to:
+Airflow's object storage feature allow you to:

 - Abstract your interactions with object stores using a [Path API](https://docs.python.org/3/library/pathlib.html).
 Note that some limitations apply due to the nature of different remote object storage systems.
 See [Cloud Object Stores are not real file systems](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#cloud-object-stores-are-not-real-file-systems).
 - Switch between different object storage systems without having to change your DAG code.